apache/nuttx/boards/sim/sim/sim/README.txt

   http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1318.htm

   Update: The dead lock is due to up_testset call pthread API for synchronization inside the signal handler.
-After swiching to atomic API, the problem get resolved.
+After switching to atomic API, the problem get resolved.

   You can enable SMP for ostest configuration by enabling: